tstih/more/README.md

 You can customize grid appearance by manipulating properties `GridEdgeLineColor`,`GridEdgeLineDashPattern`, `GridTickLineColor`, `GridTickLineDashPattern`.

-`BackColor` is used to draw empty grid, and `ForeColor` is used for all text (currently just the ruler content).
+`BackColor` is used to draw an empty grid, and `ForeColor` is used for all text (currently just the ruler content).

 ## Examples

 ### Passing image

-You pass image to SpriteGrid by assigning the image to the `SourceImage` property.
+You can pass the image to SpriteGrid by assigning the image to the `SourceImage` property.

 ~~~cs
 _spriteGrid.SourceImage = Image.FromFile("pacman.png");